ITR Season 2025 Banner

 • The surcharge rate for an Association of Persons (AOP) consisting entirely of companies will also be limited to 15%.

-The following are some of the major deductions and exemptions you cannot claim under the new tax regime:
+The following are some of the major deductions and exemptions that are not available under the new tax regime:

 • Interest on housing loan on the self-occupied property or vacant property (Section 24)